spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue-or-react.md

 ## Including the components

-The UI components are included in the composer package and should work out of the box; you shouldn't have to change anything about your Laravel Mix or Webpack configuration to make them work.
+The UI components should work out of the box.
+You shouldn't have to change anything about your Laravel Mix or Webpack configuration to make them work.
 You can import the components from the vendor folder like this:

 **Vue**